AndrewWren/Front-Page/README.md

 #### MSc Thesis and NeurIPS&nbsp;2022 Workshop paper: *Learning directed acyclic graphs by backpropagation*

-Developed a framework for learning directed acyclic graphs via discrete backpropagation, testing it on synthetic and real data, with competitive results which proved the concept.
+Developed a framework for learning directed acyclic graphs (DAGs) via discrete backpropagation, testing it on synthetic and real data, with competitive results which proved the concept.

 I learnt about discrete backpropagation techniques and about combinatoric & continuous DAG-finding algorithms.
 I also learnt about defining and organising a project of this nature and scale in a short time period.